svancott/InterpreNation/README.md

 # InterpreNation
-Professional Interpretation for websites and applications
+Professional Interpretation and Translation for websites and applications